mendix/docs/content/en/docs/control-center/apps.md

 The app details page has the following tabs:

 * **App Info** – This tab has the **Description** and **App ID** fields, which are also available on the [General Settings](/developerportal/collaborate/general-settings/) page for your app in the Developer Portal.
-* **Members** – This tab presents the internal members and external members of the app.
+* **Members** – This tab presents the team members of the app development team.
-  * You can directly deactivate an internal member from the app by clicking their name and selecting **Deactivate Member**.
+  * You can directly deactivate a team member from the app by clicking their name and selecting **Deactivate Member**.
   * For other member management options, click **Manage Members**, which will open the **Security** > [Team](/developerportal/general/team/#managing) page.
 As a Mendix Admin, you can also add yourself to a team via this page.
 * **Environments** – This tab shows all Mendix Cloud environments.
-You can delete a free Mendix Cloud environment on this tab.
+For the free Mendix Cloud environment, you can delete the environment on this tab.
 Once the free environment is deleted, all data will be removed.
 However, the app team members can still access the associated app repository in the Developer Portal.
 * **App Roles** – This tab presents the app team roles defined via the **Default App Roles** tab and/or customized for a particular app

+If the app is not a licensed app, you can see the **...** icon on the upper-right corner of the page.
+If the app is active, then you have the options to deactivate the app and delete the app; and if the app is deactivated, then you have the options to activate the app and delete the app.

 ## 9 Deactivating and Deleting Apps {#deactivate-delete-apps}

-If you select one or more apps via the checkboxes in the table, a context menu can appear at the bottom of the screen with options for deactivating apps and deleting an app.
-In the table, you can activate or deactivate up to 100 apps at a time and delete one app at a time.
+You can delete or deactivate a single app, or deactive (or activate) mutilple apps in one go.

 The consequences of deactivating and deleting an app are as below: